I Wanna Be Free (The Monkees song): Chart performance

 "I Wanna Be Free" was released as a single in some countries in 1967.
 It reached #17 on Australia's Go-Set chart and #8 on Billboard Magazines Australian "Hits of the World" charts.
 The song also reached #7 in Singapore on Billboard's "Hits of the World" charts.

 Covers

+French singer Jean-Paul Vignon covered the song the same year it was first published.
 Jimmie Rodgers covered the song in 1968, in a recording that Billboard Magazine called "poignant ballad material...performed in first rate fashion."
 The Lettermen covered "I Wanna Be Free" on their 1968 album Goin' Out of My Head.
 Songwriters Tommy Boyce and Bobby Hart covered the song themselves on their 1968 album I Wonder What She's Doing Tonite?
 The Manhattan Strings recorded an instrumental version of the song in 1967.
 Andy Williams covered it for his 1967 LP Born Free.
 Ed Ames covered the song on the album "Who will Answer" (1968) with studio vocalists and musicians.
 The character Omar White (portrayed by actor Michael Wright) sings the slow version of the song during a variety show in the Season 5 (2002) episode "Variety" of the HBO hit prison series Oz.